A guide to Thanksgiving travel after the government shutdown

 You can’t control the weather, but you can control how prepared you are if a storm hits.
 If your flight is canceled or delayed, will you drive instead or postpone or cancel your trip?
 Knowing your options ahead of time can reduce stress if a storm leaves you stranded.

-James Belanger, vice president of meteorology at the Weather Company, recommends checking the forecast frequently while planning your trip.
+The Weather Channel offers a Thanksgiving weekly forecast highlighting major airports and highways that could be affected by bad weather — including snow, ice and rain — along with a free online tool in the Weather Channel app that shows how or if your travel route might be impacted.

-The Weather Channel offers a Thanksgiving weekly forecast highlighting major airports and highways that could be affected by bad weather — including snow, ice and rain — along with a free online tool in the Weather Channel app that shows how weather might impact your travel route.
+With more than 52,000 flights scheduled, the FAA said Tuesday was poised to be a heavy day for air travel.
+Heavy rain shut down air traffic control operations for about 10 minutes at Hartsfield-Jackson Atlanta International Airport, but things were back to normal, a spokesperson said.

-Forecasters on Monday warned of flooding rain and the possibility of severe thunderstorms from Texas to Arkansas and Louisiana into Mississippi that could cause problems for airports in the Dallas-Fort Worth area and Houston.
+Forecasters said rain was expected in the Pacific Northwest and in much of the eastern U.S. Airports in Chicago, New York, Philadelphia, Seattle and Washington, D.C. could be impacted Tuesday, according to The Weather Channel.

-By midmorning, over 500 flights into and out of Dallas-Fort Worth International Airport were delayed and nearly 100 canceled, while at Love Field over 90 flights were delayed and nearly 70 canceled, according to the flight-tracking website FlightAware.
+Dan DePodwin, vice president of forecasting operations at AccuWeather, said more widespread “travel troubles” were expected through the weekend, from the Rockies to the Midwest and Great Lakes regions.
+Starting Wednesday night, he said, heavy snowfall was in the forecast for parts of Michigan, Ohio and the Buffalo, New York, corridor, with 6-12 inches of snow expected in some areas and whiteout conditions at times on Thanksgiving Day.

-On Tuesday, the FAA's busiest day with more than 52,000 flights scheduled, forecasters say more rain was expected in the Pacific Northwest and in much of the eastern U.S. Airports in Atlanta, Chicago, New York, Philadelphia, Seattle and Washington, D.C. could be impacted, according to the Weather Channel.
+A “broader winter storm” was expected to take shape Friday in the Rockies and across the Midwest on Saturday, DePodwin said.
+It could bring “the first plowable snowfall of the season” to parts of Nebraska, Iowa and Wisconsin before the storm system moves east and “loses its punch,” he said.

 What to pack (and what to skip)